 It’s no secret that heavy drinking can cause health issues – and students are not immune to this.
 If you binge drink or abuse alcohol, whether it be at university, school, or in later life, the chances of developing alcohol-related health issues in both the short term and the long term greatly increase.

-Some common alcohol-related health issues include high blood pressure, liver damage, cancer, and inflammation of the pancreas.
+Some common alcohol-related health issues include high blood pressure, liver damage, cancer (including breast cancer), and inflammation of the pancreas.

 Drinking excessive amounts of alcohol as a student can also increase the risk of developing alcohol use disorder – alcohol addiction/ alcohol dependence.